kamu-data/kamu-cli/resources/cli-reference.md

 * `-c`, `--command <CMD>` — SQL command to run
 * `--script <FILE>` — SQL script file to execute
 * `--output-path <OUTPUT_PATH>` — When set, result will be stored to a given path instead of being printed to stdout
-* `--partition-size <PARTITION_SIZE>` — Number of records per file, if stored into a directory.
+* `--records-per-file <RECORDS_PER_FILE>` — Number of records per file, if stored into a directory.
 Default is 5m.
 It's a soft limit.
 For a sake of export performance real number of records may be slightly different

 SQL shell allows you to explore data of all dataset in your workspace using one of the supported data processing engines.
 This can be a great way to prepare and test a query that you cal later turn into derivative dataset.